Jeff Herman: Cases involving religious and educational settings

 In the early 2000s, Herman tried his first cases regarding abuse of Native Americans under the authority of a Catholic diocese.
 It was reported at the time that "Herman is known nationally as a plaintiff's lawyer in clergy sexual abuse cases, but his reputation in Indian law circles is less established".
 In 2006, Herman represented an alleged victim of Anthony Mercieca, the priest accused of molesting U.S. congressman Mark Foley.
-The lawsuit alleged that Mercieca fondled and performed oral sex on the victim, who was a 13-year-old altar boy at St. James Church in North Miami, Flordia.
+The lawsuit alleged that Mercieca fondled and performed oral sex on the victim, who was a 13-year-old altar boy at St. James Church in North Miami, Florida.
 The suit sought $10 million in damages and settled in 2007 for an undisclosed amount.
 That same year, Herman represented victims of Rabbi Joel Kolko, who was accused of molesting multiple young students of his yeshiva.
 The case was the first lawsuit against a Jewish leader to be filed following the Catholic Church sex abuse scandal.
 In 2007, Herman represented the alleged victim of Don Walk, a former team chaplain of the Miami Dolphins NFL team.
 Walk allegedly took the boy to local Miami Dolphins games, introduced him to team players, and brought him to the house of coach Don Shula while grooming the boy for abuse.

 In 2011, Herman won a $100 million verdict for a victim of Father Neil Doherty, a priest of the Archdiocese of Miami accused of drugging and raping church youths.
 The result was the nation's largest jury verdict for a sexual abuse case in 2011 and among the 20 highest awarded verdicts overall in the year.
 The following year, Herman – along with attorneys Adam Horowitz and Arick Fudali – won a $3 million jury verdict on behalf of a young girl who was sexually abused at Discovery Day Care.
 Testimony showed that the preschooler had been abused on multiple occasions by the daycare director's 13-year-old son and that a center employee had falsified documents related to the incident.

 In 2014, Herman won a $5.25 million verdict for a boy in a sexual abuse lawsuit against Charter Schools USA.
 The verdict is believed to be among the highest ever in a charter school sexual abuse case.

 In 2019, Herman represented New York clergy sex abuse victims in a lawsuit against the Vatican and Pope Francis, contending negligence in addressing misconduct within the priesthood.

 In 2024, Herman’s firm took up legal representation for former foster children alleging to have experienced sexual abuse at the A.B. and Jessie Polinsky Children's Center between 1994 and 2020, filing 75 lawsuits against San Diego County.